Marj112/botlabdemoshort3part/3_Publish_and_Register.md

 Estimated Time: 20-30 minutes

 ### Lab 3.1: Download the bot
-In the [resources](./resources) folder naviage to:
+In the [resources](./resources) folder navigate to:
  **Finished-PictureBot_LUIS**: Here  is the finished PictureBot.sln that includes additions for Regex, LUIS and Azure Search.
-Open the solution (sln) in visual studio.
+Open the solution (sln) in visual studio you will need to log in with your Azure credentials.

  You can hit F5 to confirm it builds correctly.